Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{Consequences for human-machine comparisons}

 Increased understanding of the sort revealed here matters for at least two kinds of reasons:

-First, and more practically, a major source of interest in adversarial attacks derives from the security concerns they raise about the vulnerability of various machine-learning applications.
+First, and more practically, a major source of interest in adversarial attacks and other machine misclassifications derives from the security concerns they raise about the vulnerability of various machine-learning applications.
 For example, adversarial images could be used to fool autonomous vehicles into misreading street signs, and adversarial speech could be used to attack smartphones and home assistants without a human supervisor knowing.
 But the present results suggest that, at least in some circumstances, humans may be more aware of such attacks than was previously evident.
-Indeed, at least for the adversarial speech attack explored here, our Experiments 1--2 suggests that humans may well know \textit{that} they're being attacked, even without knowing the precise \textit{way} in which they're being attacked.
+Indeed, at least for the attack explored here, our Experiments 1--2 suggests that humans may well know \textit{that} they are being attacked, even without knowing the precise way in which they are being attacked.
 And our Experiments 3--5 suggest that they may even have more sophisticated knowledge of the content of such attacks.
 Indeed, the constraint in Experiment 5, involving numbers (``0'', ``1'', ``2'', …, ``9'') and a few keywords (``plus'', ``minus'') is closely analogous to certain kinds of attacks that malicious actors might actually deliver to a phone (e.g., ``dial 911'').

 But second, and more theoretically, human understanding of stimuli that fool machines is of interest to work in cognitive science (including both psychology and artificial intelligence) that explores similarities and differences between human perception and the analogous processes in various machine-learning systems.
-Adversarial attacks in particular are frequently invoked as evidence of ``an astonishing difference in the information processing of humans and machines'' (\citealp{brendel2020adversarial}; see also \citealp{HendrycksG16b,Sabour:2015vd,Serre:2019cm,buckner2019comparative,ilyas2019adversarial,Zhou:2019jxa}).
-But while it seems clear that humans and machines don't perceive such stimuli \textit{identically}, it is still of interest to know just \textit{how} similar or different their perception of such stimuli is.
-As we show here, the answer to this question can be surprisingly subtle: Humans who cannot freely report the content of such stimuli may nevertheless decipher them under certain conditions, in ways directly relevant to claims about overlapping or non-overlapping ``information processing'' across such systems.
+Adversarial attacks in particular are frequently invoked as evidence of ``an astonishing difference in the information processing of humans and machines'' (\citealp{brendel2020adversarial}; see also \citealp{HendrycksG16b,Sabour:2015vd,Serre:2019cm,buckner2019comparative,ilyas2019adversarial}).
+But while it seems clear that humans and machines don't perceive such stimuli identically, it is still of interest to know just how similar or different their perception of such stimuli is.
+As we show here, the answer to this question can be surprisingly subtle: Humans who cannot freely report the content of such stimuli may nevertheless decipher them under certain conditions, in ways directly relevant to claims about overlapping or non-overlapping processing across such systems.